-Pet dental problems are as important to them as your dental issues are for you.
+Pet dental problems rate as important to cats and dogs as your own dental issues are for you.
 Could your dog’s breath melt your glasses?
 Does your cat’s smile look like five miles of bad road?
 Pet dental problems are surprisingly similar to their owners’ dental issues.
 You may wonder how much does teeth cleaning cost for dogs and cats?
 February is National Pet Dental Health Month and a good time to check out your pets’ pearly whites.
 You can even learn how to brush your pet’s teeth in this post.

 I write about pet dental health every year.
 These days I pay closer attention to Shadow-Pup because, for some weird reason, he likes rocks.
 That is, he picks up rocks whenever we go outside, brings them in, and then wants to play with and chew them.
 Shadow-Pup also raids the fireplace for lava rock embers, to do the same–and the pup wants to chew sticks!
 Oy!
 They already have lots of “legal” and safe chews, but he wants to play keep-away with rocks–and of course, I fear a broken tooth, or a tummy full of blocked foreign objects, or choking or worse.
 Urk!

 While some cats drool when happy during petting, drooling cats and dogs point to dental problems.
 Hopefully, you won’t have that issue.
 Here are common dental issues you share with your cats and dogs (hopefully NOT eating rocks!), as well as ways to avoid them.

 9 PET DENTAL PROBLEMS

 - Stinky mouth odor, referred to as halitosis, develops when bacteria grow on the tooth surface or tongue.
 Mouthwash and chewing gum may mask your halitosis, but dogs and cats don’t gargle.
 They don’t spit, either, making fluorinated products dangerous for pets when they’re swallowed.
 Rinses added to pet water bowls help freshen breath.
 Dogs benefit from “dental” chew toys that offer some cleaning properties or incorporate bacteria-killing enzymes.